Kumarangk

 Painting of the Kumarangk bridge breaking, with water rushing through and people gathered below.

-Kumarangk is an intergenerational love letter for Ngarrindjeri women; an exhibition that explores the resistance to colonial destruction and the survival of culture.
+Kumarangk is an intergenerational love letter for Ngarrindjeri women; an exhibition that explores the survival of culture, and resistance to colonial destruction.

 When